Kristian3333/Kristian3333.github.io/_pages/teaching.md

 nav_order: 5
 ---

+•ALO seminar (Brussels, February 2023): Measuring understanding in humans and machines: Inference to the Best explanation in Explainable AI

+•Lorentz Workshop (Leiden, January 2024)

+•5th Conference on "Philosophy of Artificial Intelligence" (Erlangen, December 2023): IBE in XAI

 •EPSA23 (Belgrade, September 2023): Measuring understanding in humans and machines.

 •The International Association of Computing and Philosophy Conference (Prague, July 2023): Benchmarking Understanding of LLMs

-•Invited Lecture ML in physics Radboud University.
+•Invited Lecture ML in physics Radboud University (Nijmegen, 2023).

 •Invited speaker at The Institute for Science in Society colloquium: The Scientific Understanding Test (Nijmegen, 2023)